SingularityF/PassGen/README.md

 ## Running on your machine

 Download the latest release [here](https://github.com/SingularityF/PassOGen/releases/latest).
-Open `index.html` to run.
+Open `index.html` to run the app.